How to Build Your Team as a New Manager

 You are excited that you have been promoted to a leadership position, and you are about to meet your new team.
 What is the best advice from new manager training experts for pulling your team together and establishing yourself as an effective and trustworthy leader they want to follow?

-To begin to build your team as a new manager or supervisor:
+Based upon data from 25+ years of management training programs, to begin to build your team as a new manager or supervisor:

 The Bottom Line